-Total expenditures are projected to increase 2.7% annually from \$852 million in FY22 to \$975 million in FY27, driven by largely by a projected 5.8% annual increase in personnel costs.
-Personnel related expenditures (Salaries/Wages and Benefits, lines 3.010 and 3.020 in the FYF) include negotiated pay increases for all staff and 163 additional certificated and classified FTEs in FY23-FY26. (see: Additional Staffing Included in FYF (FTE), page 33).
+Total expenditures are projected to increase 2.4% annually from \$851.6 million in FY22 to \$958.8 million in FY27, driven largely by a projected 4.8% annual increase in personnel costs.
+Personnel related expenditures (Salaries/Wages and Benefits, lines 3.010 and 3.020 in the FYF) include negotiated pay increases for all staff and 163 additional certificated and classified FTEs in FY23-FY26. (see: Additional Staffing Included in FYF (FTE), page 30).
 It is important to note that this forecast does not include any staff currently paid with ESSER funds being recoded, i.e. charged, to the General Fund.
-Based on this forecast, it will be necessary either to eliminate those positions or move them to the General Fund or other funding source (other grant funds) on a net zero add basis17.
+Based on this forecast, it will be necessary either to eliminate those positions or move them to the General Fund or other funding source (other grant funds) on a net zero add basis15.

-Non-personnel items (lines 3.020 - 3.050 in the FYF) are projected to increase to \$119.6 million in FY23 from \$95.8 million in FY22 and then drop to around \$82 million for the remaining years of the forecast.
-The drop is related to the assumption that the administration will identify and assess \$35 million in ongoing reductions for FY24.
-This reduction is shown within non-personnel as a placeholder; the actual reductions could be in combination with a reduction in personnel costs.
-A goal in preparing this forecast was to include reasonable assumptions that would lead to a positive ending cash balance through FY26.
-The \$35 million was the "plug" to make this happen.
-A critical assumption for this forecast is the non-personnel lines
+Non-personnel items (lines 3.020 - 3.050 in the FYF) are projected to increase to \$106.0 million in FY23 and FY 24 from \$95.8 million in FY22 and then drop to around \$100 million for the remaining years of the forecast.
+All non-personnel lines are being held constant at FY24 budget levels.
+Additionally, the November FYF called for an additional \$35 million in reductions to be identified beginning in FY24.
+However, a reduction of \$16.6 million was achieved resulting in a net increase from the November FYF to non-personnel.

 Debt related expenditures (lines 4.020 - 4.060 in the FYF) are projected to remain substantially unchanged through FY24 and then decline as certain debt is fully retired.
-Other operating expenditures (line 4.300 in the FYF) are relatively flat at \$10.2 to \$10.9 million annually.
+Other operating expenditures (line 4.300 in the FYF) are relatively flat at \$9.8 million annually.